jaswantjat/openrouter-key-aggregator/docs/n8n-content-error-fix.md

 }];
 ```

-## Solution 2: Add a Response Formatter Function Node
+## Solution 3: Add a Response Formatter Function Node

-If Solution 1 doesn't work, add a second Function node AFTER the OpenAI Chat Model node to ensure the response is properly formatted:
+If Solutions 1 and 2 don't work, add a Function node AFTER the OpenAI Chat Model node to ensure the response is properly formatted:

 ```javascript
 // Input from the OpenAI Chat Model node